ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/asm/setup_mdk6.md

 ## main.c

 The project automatically creates `main.c` within the `Source Files` group.
-We will modify this in the next section.
+We will modify this in the [Writing assembly functions](..//coding/) section.

 {{% notice  Note%}}
-To skip μVision settings, go to [Writing assembly functions](..//coding/).
+`Next` button below goes to μVision settings.
+Go to [Writing assembly functions](..//coding/) to skip this section.
 {{% /notice %}}